Beginner’s Guide to Domains, Hosting, and DNS

 1. Keep it short and simple — ideally under 15 characters.

-2. Use clear, memorable words — avoid complex or hard-to-spell terms.
+2. Use clear, memorable words.

 4. Choose the right extension.com is still the most trusted.